 On the west side of Mont Saint-Michel is the Saint-Aubert Chapel.
 This charming little roman chapel perched on top of a rock was built in the twelfth century AD.

-We then walked all around Mont Saint-Michel and reached its south side (where the main entry is) after crossing a few streams and passing through some sticky sands.
-Although there's no real risk of getting stuck until chest level, sea muds ('tangue') around Mont Saint-Michel can be dangerous if you get stuck alone when the tide rises.
+We then walked all around Mont Saint-Michel and reached its south side (where the main entrance is) after crossing a few streams and passing through some sticky sands.
+Although there’s no real risk of getting stuck until chest level, sea mud (‘tongue) around Mont Saint-Michel can be dangerous if you get stuck alone when the tide rises.
 Note that there are real and dangerous quicksands if you go further in the Mont Saint-Michel Bay.
-Make sure to be with a guide at all time!
+Make sure to be with a guide at all times!

-The Mont Saint-Michel Bay has a unique ecosystem with hundreds of different plan species growing at different places depending on how much they love water.
-The little patches of grass on the photo below are Salicornia, a tasty sea plant that strives in salty ground and can stand to be fully immersed under sea at high tide.
-Beware: this plant is protected and it's allowed to pick up only two handfuls per person per day.
+Mont Saint-Michel Bay has a unique ecosystem with hundreds of different plant species growing at different places depending on how much they love water.
+The little patches of grass in the photo below are Salicornia, a tasty sea plant that strives in the salty ground and can stand to be fully immersed undersea at high tide.
+Beware: this plant is protected and it’s allowed to pick up only two handfuls per person per day.

-On the east side of Mont Saint-Michel you can admire the grandiose gothic choir of the Abbey.
+On the east side of Mont Saint-Michel, you can admire the grandiose gothic choir of the Abbey.
 At this moment Mont Saint-Michel appeared more beautiful than ever.
-I had been countless times at the Mont but the grey athmosphere and the impression of infinity from the wide space left uncovered by the ocean at low tide made this experience unique.
-And surreal: somehow it felt like our group of walkers were intruding on the quiet private area of the sea, like if it had gone somewhere for a shortwhile and we were lurking around, waiting anxiously for its ineluctable return.
+I had been countless times at Mont but the grey atmosphere and the impression of infinity from the wide space left uncovered by the ocean at low tide made this experience unique.
+And surreal: somehow it felt like our group of walkers was intruding on the quiet private area of the sea, as if it had gone somewhere for a short while and we were lurking around, waiting anxiously for its ineluctable return.

 We could also witness the polders far away in the beautiful Mont Saint-Michel Bay at low tide before sunset.